Analysis: Who has the toughest Pac-12 football schedule in 2021?

 3. UCLA

-Non-conference: vs. Hawaii (Aug.
+Nonconference: vs. Hawaii (Aug.
 28), vs. LSU (Sept.
 4), vs. Fresno State (Sept.
 18)

 North opponents: Cal (home), Oregon (home), Stanford (road), Washington (road)